top of page

 • Enforce Extended Producer Responsibility (EPR) for plastic, e-waste, and packaging.

-• Relocate landfills from marginalized areas and provide healthcare to affected communities.
+• Relocate landfills from marginalised areas and provide healthcare to affected communities.

-• Formalize waste pickers with fair wages and safety gear.
+• Formalise waste pickers with fair wages and safety gear.

-• Tax single-use plastics and incentivize reusable alternatives through campaigns like Malinya Muktham Nava Keralam (Garbage-Free New Kerala).
+• Tax single-use plastics and incentivise reusable alternatives through campaigns like Malinya Muktham Nava Keralam (Garbage-Free New Keralam).

 Lessons from Success Stories